alters-mit/magnebot/doc/api/actions/action.md

 - `initialized` If True, the action has initialized.
 If False, the action will try to send `get_initialization_commands(resp)` on this frame.

+- `done` If True, this action is done and won't send any more commands.

 ***

 ## Functions